qgis/QGIS-Documentation/source/docs/user_manual/style_library/style_manager.rst

 * |lineLayer| :guilabel:`Line` for linear symbols only;
 * |polygonLayer| :guilabel:`Fill` for surface symbols only;
 * |color| :guilabel:`Color ramp`;
-* |text| :guilabel:`Text format` to manage text formats, which store the font, color, buffers, shadows, and backgrounds of text formats (i.e. all the formatting parts of label settings, which can be used outside of labels, eg in layouts);
+* |text| :guilabel:`Text format` to manage :ref:`text formats <text_format>`,
+  which store the font, color, buffers, shadows, and backgrounds of texts (i.e. all the formatting parts of the label settings, which for instance can be used in layouts);
 * |labeling| :guilabel:`Label settings` to manage :ref:`label settings
   <showlabels>`, which include the text formats and some layer-type specific
-  settings such as label placement, priority, rendering...
+  settings such as label placement, priority, callouts, rendering...

 For each family of items, you can organize the elements into different categories,